Instructions for Applying for the PhD in Communication Sciences and Disorders

 Official GRE Scores: Applicants are required to take the Graduate Record Examination (GRE-General Test).
 Test scores must be sent directly to Graduate Admissions by the testing agency.
 The UofM institution code number for reporting ETS scores is R-1459.
 Applicants' test scores must be less than 5 years old at the time the application is completed.

 Statement of Personal Goals: Applicants are also required to submit a personal statement that describes their research interests and professional goals as specifically as possible.
 The statement should also clearly identify a faculty member in Communication Sciences and Disorders to serve as a mentor for PhD training.
 Applicants are strongly encouraged to investigate the research activities of faculty members in the program and to make contact with possible mentors to discuss the possibility of a mentoring relationship before submitting a formal application.
 The personal statement will be evaluated to help determine the fit between the applicant's interests and the expertise of any proposed faculty mentors.
 This statement must be written by the applicant without copying from any other source.
-It should be sent directly to Dr. Oller via email.
+It should be sent directly to PhD Admissions Chair via email.

 Contact Information: Applicants should submit contact information indicating where they can reliably be reached from the time of application up to the time they may matriculate.

 All supporting materials (including official transcripts) that have to be mailed directly to the Graduate School should be sent to:

 365 Innovation Drive

 Memphis, TN 38152

 Additional Application Instructions for International Students

 The UoM is authorized under Federal law to enroll non-immigrant alien students on the F-1 student visa.
 We accept only students with the equivalent of a U.S. bachelor's degree—16 years of formal schooling.